 There was agreement from the father that an incident happened.
 However, the extent of the physical contact was the father pushing his brother and that the father did not punch his father in the face.
 The father also produced evidence to show that the child was unaware of the incident.

 BC Supreme Court Can Be Scary Alone

 The mother conceded that she was in contempt of the other.
-As such, the question before the court was whether she was legally justified in disobeying the order and preventing access because there was serious risk of harm to the child.
+As such, the question before the court was whether she was legally justified in disobeying the order and preventing access because there was a serious risk of harm to the child.
 Upon evaluation, the Court found that the mother was not legally justified in restricting access.
-There was no serious risk or harm to the child.
+There was no serious risk of harm to the child.

 The incident happened with the child being involved or being aware of what was happening.
 The evidence suggested that it was an isolated incident.
-As a result, the Court awarded the makeup access time the father sought as remedy for the breach.
+As a result, the Court awarded the makeup access time the father sought as a remedy for the breach.

 In conclusion, it was clear that the mother’s response to the ex-girlfriend’s text message was an overreaction.
 The court found her in contempt of the court order as she did not have the basis to deny access.
 This scenario was unique.
 Have questions about custody and access?
 Speak to one of our Toronto family law lawyers about your circumstances.
-If you want to learn about law, visit our videos.
+If you want to learn about the law, visit our videos.

 If you need help with an issue in BC supreme court, reach out to us to speak to a lawyer about self-represented coaching.